AirTrain (San Francisco International Airport): Lines and stations

 The AirTrain stations at the International Terminal are located one level above ticketing, at both ends of the main hall.
 Stations at Terminals 1, 2, and 3 are located on level 5 of the domestic parking garage and can be accessed from mezzanine-level skybridges located near security checkpoints B, D, and F. The Garage A and G stations are accessible from level 7 of each garage.
 The long-term parking station is connected by a skybridge to level 5 of the long-term parking garage.
-The Garage G station is one level above the BART station at SFO, serving as the system's point of connection with external rail transits.
+The Garage G station is one level above the BART station at SFO, serving as the system's point of connection with external rail transit.

 History

+The AirTrain system opened on March 3, 2003, at a cost of $430 million.
+It was developed alongside other major early-2000s improvements at the airport, including construction of the International Terminal, two parking garages, and the BART station.
+The initial system connected the airport’s four terminals, three parking garages, the consolidated Rental Car Center, and the BART station.
+Its operation enabled the removal of rental car shuttle buses, reducing roadway congestion and improving air quality around the terminal complex.

 A $15 million infill station was constructed to serve the Grand Hyatt at SFO, a new airport hotel.
 The hotel opened on October 7, 2019.

 AirTrain did not originally provide access to SFO's long-term parking garage and lots; instead, passengers had to take a free airport shuttle bus between the airport terminals and the long-term parking areas.
 The original end of the track past the Rental Car Center station was only about 600 yd away from the airport's long-term parking garage; an extension to the garage began service in May 2021, replacing the shuttle buses.
 The extension is estimated to eliminate 600,000 miles previously driven by the shuttle buses each year.

 The Harvey Milk Terminal 1 station was closed from July 2021 to April 26, 2023, during reconstruction of the terminal.